ds1sqe/Copy-Chat/README.md

   and used non-serializable data for Webrtc (peer to peer data streaming).

-- In frontend, there might be hard-to-understand code like function that create listener function, and arrow function chaining triple time, but i couldn't find better way to split heavy code to outside and keep React-component short
+- In frontend, there might be hard-to-understand code like function that create listener function, and arrow function chaining triple time, (on webrtc) but i couldn't find better way to split heavy code to outside and keep React-component short

 ## Dependency